PenguinPP/FIT5120-TA16-Heat-Preparedness/README.md

  The final version of the web app be accessed from <a href="https://victoria-heat.ga">www.victoria-heat.ga</a>

-Note: the SSL certificate for the site is currently expired and the weather function does not work as the RDS database has been taken down to avoid charges.
+Note: the SSL certificate for the site is currently expired and the weather forecast does not work as the RDS database has been taken down to avoid charges.

 # Features